What is the Quit India Movement?

 Introduction

-The Quit India Movement was a crucial phase in India's struggle for independence.
-Launched by Mahatma Gandhi on 8 August 1942 at the Gwalia Tank Ground (today's August Kranti Maidan) in Mumbai, it is also known as the August Revolution.
-The core objective of the movement was to end British rule in India.
+also known as the August Revolution.
+The core objective of the movement was to end British Rule in India.

 The Main Reasons for the Movement

 Several interlinked factors led to the launch of the Quit India Movement.
-Together they created a powerful nationwide demand for immediate and complete independence.
+Together, they created a powerful

 Overview (Detailed)

-The movement was the largest and most decisive mass movement against British rule in 1942.
-Key reasons included: involuntary involvement in World War II, repressive British policies, the failure of the Cripps Mission, a growing national desire for freedom, and severe economic distress.
+involuntary involvement in World War II, repressive British policies, the failure of the Cripps Mission, a growing

 1. World War II and India’s Involuntary Participation (1939–1945)

-The British government involved India in the Second World War (1939) without obtaining consent from Indian leaders.
+The British Government involved India in the Second World War (1939) without obtaining consent from Indian leaders.

-Indian leaders and people strongly objected, since the decision affected India's resources, finances, and manpower during the war.
+Indian leaders and people strongly objected, since the decision affected India’s resources, finances, and manpower during the War.

-Congress and Mahatma Gandhi had initially said they would consider supporting the British war effort only if India was guaranteed independence after the war, but the British rejected this condition.
-This deepened Indian discontent.
+Congress and Mahatma Gandhi had initially said they would consider supporting the British War effort only if

 ✔ Easy & comfortable for daily use